 DR RAJ TANNA

-Adult ADHD Expert
+Expertise in Adult ADHD

 Helping people live more fulfilling lives

-For more than 15 years, I’ve been a Fellow of the Royal Australian and New Zealand College of Psychiatrists and an accredited member of the Faculty of Psychotherapy.
+For more than 15 years, I’ve been a Consultant and Fellow of the Royal Australian and New Zealand College of Psychiatrists and an accredited member of the Faculty of Psychotherapy.
 I’m also an accredited Mentalization-Based Therapy Practitioner with the Anna Freud National Centre for Children and Families in London.

 I completed my primary medical degree from University College London and a Bachelor of Science scholarship specialising in cognitive neurosciences, including research with American-British neuroscientist and Nobel laureate John O’Keefe.
 I’ve trained psychiatrists to enhance the practice of individualised care, including reforming how medication is prescribed.
 I’ve held academic posts at the University of Western Australia and the University of Notre Dame.